Knogobert/ntn-boilerplate/README.md

 When you create your first account, _don’t_ sign up using OAuth, generate a new password and sign in that way locally, otherwise a successful login will send you to the URL you typed in instead of keeping you on localhost.

+If you want the Netlify signup emails to work with this boilerplate, you need to either add the 'netlify-identity-widget' to `nuxt.config.js` under `head`, [Follow the advice here](https://answers.netlify.com/t/common-issue-netlify-cms-git-gateway-email-not-confirmed/10690).
+Or enable the fixed and included email-templates’ paths in Netlify, under [Site Settings > Identity > Emails](https://app.netlify.com/sites/YOUR_NETLIFY_SITE_SLUG/settings/identity) and there you can set `/static/emails/THE_TEMPLATE_NAME.html` for each template.

 ---

 Originally based on [Henry Desroches' nuxt-netlify-cms-starter](https://github.com/xdesro/nuxt-netlify-cms-starter).